Kavinraj23/tmdb-500/README.md

 ## Results

 The best-performing model achieved an R² score of 0.7249 and an Adjusted R² score of 0.7124.
 Key predictors of revenue included budget, popularity, and release year.
+I aim to further improve these accuracy metrics by exploring additional modeling techniques and feature engineering methods.

 ## Future Work
 - Clean up notebooks and include SHAP analysis diagrams in outputs